-At the completion of this subject, students will have achieved the following objective:
+At the completion of this subject, students should be able to:

-- An appreciation of the critical issues in post-conflict and small island state development;
+- Critically evaluate issues in post-conflict and small island state development;

-- An appreciation of regional landscape diversity and climate histories and the ways in which this influences social and environmental governance;
+- Contrast regional landscape diversity and climate histories and the ways in which this influences social and environmental governance;

-- Familiarity with empirical research methods and cross-cultural fieldwork.
+- Apply empirical research methods and cross-cultural fieldwork.

-- software skills, such as Word, PowerPoint, Excel and more specialised software;
+- Software skills: capacity to use Word, PowerPoint, Excel and more specialised software;

-- develop an understanding of small island state landscape and environmental issues;
+- Critical thinlking skills: Capacity to understand small island state landscape and environmental issues;

 - oral presentation skills;